IceTank/meteor-community-block/README.md

 Copy the .jar file from the release page to your mods folder with meteor installed

 # Usage
 Enable the plugin to block all players on the block list.
-Toggle
+Toggle the 'Update Blocked Players' option to automatically update the block list from github.

 ## Commands